adamarnesen/LCR-API-Plus/README.md

 - Member list
 - Calling list
 - Recommend Status

-There is one additional call supported:
+- Quarterly Report
+  - Quarters for which the report is available
+- Access Table
+- Individual Photos

-- Individual photo – Gets the photo for an individual.
+  - Gets the photo for an individual.
 This is the same call that LCR uses to show a picture when you go to a member's page.

-More calls will be supported as I have time.
 Pull requests are welcomed!

 ## Disclaimer